BlackPythonDevs/blackpythondevs.com/_posts/2024-01-25-marlene-mhangami-recognized-as-python-fellow.md

 ---
+date: 2024-01-25
+description: Meet Marlene Mhangami, a trailblazing leader in the Python community recognized for her exceptional contributions as PSF Chair and DEI Working Group member, now highlighted as a Q3 2023 Python Fellow.
+lang: en
 layout: post
-lang: en
-title: "Marlene Mhangami Recognized as Python Fellow for Q3 2023"
+title: Marlene Mhangami Recognized as Python Fellow for Q3 2023
-date: 2024-01-25
 ---

 Every quarter, the Python Software Foundation recognizes individuals in the community for their exceptional contributions to the Python community.
 Black Python Devs member [Marlene Mangami](http://marlenemhangami.com/) was selected as a fellow for [Q3 2023](https://pyfound.blogspot.com/2024/01/announcing-python-software-foundation.html).